A dark-haired woman is sitting at a table while browsing on a laptop.

 Building a strong credit history

-Some ways you can build a strong credit history include obtaining a credit-builder loan, obtaining a secured credit card, becoming an authorized user, and reviewing your credit report for errors.
-For more tips on boosting your creditworthiness, learn about building a credit history with a secured credit card from Discover.
+Some ways you can build a strong credit history include obtaining a credit-builder loan, considering secured credit cards, becoming an authorized user, and reviewing your credit file for errors.

 Timing and strategy for future applications

-When you apply for a credit card, a hard credit inquiry is triggered that may temporarily lower your credit score.
-Therefore, it's wise to wait at least six months between applications.
-It's also a good idea to check if you're pre-approved for any credit cards.
+When you submit a credit application, a hard credit inquiry is triggered that may temporarily lower your credit score.
+Therefore, it's wise to wait at least 6 months between applications.
+It's also a good idea to check if you're pre-approved or pre-qualified for any credit cards.
 If you're pre-approved, it typically means the card issuer has already determined that you meet at least some of the eligibility criteria.

 The bottom line

-Finally, remember to consider a secured credit card, like the Discover It® Secured Credit Card, as an alternative to student credit cards.
+Finally, remember to consider a secured credit card, like the Discover it® Secured Credit Card, as an alternative to student credit cards.
+A secured card requires a refundable deposit, which equals your credit limit.
+If you don’t repay your balance, the card issuer may use your deposit.
 Think of secured cards as training wheels for credit.
-They provide a safe space to practice responsible spending with a safety net (your deposit) while gradually building your creditworthiness.
+They provide a safe space to practice responsible spending with a safeguard (your deposit) while gradually building your creditworthiness.

 Next steps